SwissPedHealth-PipelineDev/docs/pages/Phoenix_Sepsis_Score_logic.md

 septic shock are globally applicable.
 The original investigation can be read at: International consensus criteria for pediatric sepsis and septic shock (Schlapbach et al. 2024).
 The phoenix R package and Python model are available from (DeWitt et al. 2024).

-The sofa score is implemented in <https://github.com/eth-mds/ricu>.
+The original investigation can be read at: International consensus criteria for pediatric sepsis and septic shock (Schlapbach et al. 2024).
+The phoenix R package and Python model are available from (DeWitt et al. 2024).
+The implementations of the Phoenix Sepsis Criteria in R, Python, and SQL are found here <https://github.com/cu-dbmi-peds/phoenix/> and here
+<https://pypi.org/project/phoenix-sepsis/>, by the original authors
+(DeWitt et al. 2024).
+An example implementation of the sofa score (a different score for adult sepsis) is shown in (Bennett, Plecko, and Ukor 2023) Intensive Care Unit Data with R <https://github.com/eth-mds/ricu>.

 ![](../assets/images/Phoenix_decision_tree.png)